offen/docker-volume-backup/README.md

 # BACKUP_FILENAME="backup-%Y-%m-%dT%H-%M-%S.tar.gz"

+# When storing local backups, a symlink to the latest backup can be created
+# in case a value is given for this key.
+This has no effect on remote backups.

+# BACKUP_LATEST_SYMLINK="backup.latest.tar.gz"

 ########### BACKUP STORAGE

 # The name of the remote bucket that should be used for storing backups.
 If